project-everest/everparse/doc/3d-lang.rst

 -------------

 3d supports *tagged unions*: a data type can store a value named *tag* and a *payload* whose type depends on the tag value.
+The tag does not need to be stored with the payload.

 For instance, the following description defines the type of an integer prefixed by its size in bits.